 - Sonshine Families: R.A.Y.S.
 (Reach All Your Stars): www.sonshinefamilies.ca (in Ottawa)

-Who can help me organize therapy services once my teen is discharged from OCTC?
+Who can help me organized therapy services once my teen is discharged from OCTC?

-If your teen has a physical disability and has a specific problems or needs, a community partner or an OCTC team member can assist with the referral to The Rehabilitation Centre (TRCwww.ottawahospital.on.ca at the Ottawa Hospital or to the Champlain Community Care Access Centre (CCAC) www.ccac-ont.ca.
-If your teen is discharged and does not need a referral immediately but there is a need later on, your family physician will make the specific referral for you.
+If your teen has a physical disability, and specific problems or needs, a community partner or an OCTC team member can assist with the referral to The Rehabilitation Centre (TRC) at the Ottawa Hospital or to the Champlain Community Care Access Centre (CCAC).
+If your teen is discharged from OCTC and does not need a referral to the Rehab Centre immediately but there is a need later on, your family physician can make a referral for you.

 What services can The Rehabilitation Centre offer?